Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's

-- In a small pot bring the cream, butter and kosher salt (and vanilla bean, if using) to a simmer over medium heat.
-Turn off heat and set aside.
-Remove vanilla bean just before proceeding to step 4.
+- In a small pot, bring the cream, butter and kosher salt (and vanilla bean, if using) to a simmer over medium heat.
+Turn off the heat and set aside.
+Remove the vanilla bean just before proceeding to step 4.

-- In a very deep pot, combine sugar and syrup(s) and bring to boil over medium heat, swirling pot and boiling until mixture turns golden brown.
+- In a very deep pot, combine sugar and syrup(s) and bring to a boil over medium heat, swirling the pot and boiling until the mixture turns golden brown.
 Don't stir, except to scrape down the sides of the pot one time.
 Just swirl.

-- When the sugar mixture turns golden brown, turn off heat and slowly add warm cream/butter mixture.
+- When the sugar mixture turns golden brown, turn off the heat and slowly add the warm cream/butter mixture.
 It will bubble violently for a few seconds.
 Stir in the vanilla extract (if not using vanilla bean) with a silicone spatula or wooden spoon.

-- Continue to boil over medium-low heat for 10-30 minutes, stirring only when necessary to keep candy from sticking to sides and bottom of pot, until mixture reaches 248 degrees Fahrenheit on a candy thermometer, or firm ball stage. (see tips #5 & 6, above)
+- Continue to boil over medium-low heat for 10-30 minutes, stirring only when necessary to keep the candy from sticking to the sides and bottom of the pot until the mixture reaches 248 degrees Fahrenheit on a candy thermometer or firm ball stage.
+(See tips #5 & 6, above.)

-- Carefully pour caramel into prepared pan. (see tip #9, below)
+- Carefully pour caramel into the prepared pan.
+(See tip #9, below.)

 - Refrigerate caramel for 30 minutes to an hour, until firm but still warm.
 Do not allow it to cool completely, or it will be difficult to slice.

-- Turn caramel onto a cutting board and peel off parchment paper or Silpat.
+- Turn caramel onto a cutting board and peel off the parchment paper or Silpat.

-- Heat knife over flame of a gas stove or coat with oil to make slicing easier.
+- Heat the knife over the flame of a gas stove or coat it with oil to make slicing easier.